micmejia/bible-dump/NKJV/Isaiah/Isa 40.md

 "Comfort, yes, comfort My people!"
 Says your God.

 ###### 2
-"Speak [^a]comfort to Jerusalem, and cry out to her, That her warfare is ended, That her iniquity is pardoned; For she has received from the Lord's hand Double for all her sins."
+"Speak comfort to Jerusalem, and cry out to her, That her warfare is ended, That her iniquity is pardoned; For she has received from the Lord's hand Double for all her sins."

 ###### 3
-The voice of one crying in the wilderness: "Prepare the way of the Lord; Make straight [^b]in the desert A highway for our God.
+The voice of one crying in the wilderness: "Prepare the way of the Lord; Make straight in the desert A highway for our God.

 ###### 4
-Every valley shall be exalted And every mountain and hill brought low; The crooked places shall be made [^c]straight And the rough places smooth;
+Every valley shall be exalted And every mountain and hill brought low; The crooked places shall be made straight And the rough places smooth;

 ###### 5
 The glory of the Lord shall be revealed, And all flesh shall see _it_ together; For the mouth of the Lord has spoken."

 ###### 6
 The voice said, "Cry out!"
-And [^d]he said, "What shall I cry?"
+And he said, "What shall I cry?"
 "All flesh _is_ grass, And all its loveliness _is_ like the flower of the field.

 ###### 7
 The grass withers, the flower fades, Because the breath of the Lord blows upon it; Surely the people _are_ grass.